SamagraX-Stencil/stencil-docs/docs/molecules/voiceRecorder.md

 You can update various aspects of the Voice Recorder component by modifying the configuration values in the `config.json` file.

-#### Custom Icons

-You can customize the icons used for different states of the voice recorder:

-- **Start Icon**: Icon displayed when the recorder is ready to start recording.
-  - Icon Path: `src/molecules/VoiceRecorder/assets/startIcon.png`

-- **Stop Icon**: Icon displayed when the recorder is actively recording audio.
-  - Icon Path: `src/molecules/VoiceRecorder/assets/stop.gif`

-- **Error Icon**: Icon displayed when an error occurs during the recording process.
-  - Icon Path: `src/molecules/VoiceRecorder/assets/error.gif`

-- **Processing Icon**: Icon displayed when the recorder is processing the recorded audio.
-  - Icon Path: `src/molecules/VoiceRecorder/assets/process.gif`

 #### Audio Analysis Parameters

 You can adjust the following parameters used for audio analysis and recording: